 During WWII, US air raids destroyed the area in front of the station.
 As happened with many other Japanese stations after the end of the war, the bombed out area was for many years used as an enormous black market where people would go to buy the most basic necessities, as well as otherwise unattainable luxuries.
 But Osaka Station would soon recover its former glory and was within decades surrounded by well-stocked department stores, and busy office buildings.

-At the beginning of the 21st century, Osaka Station is once again reinventing itself.
-The station is being completely renewed, a new building will be built and a massive atrium will cover the platforms.
-This renewal is scheduled to be completed in 2011 (Heisei 23) and must increase the importance of Osaka’s Kita (キタ) district, one of Osaka’s two city centers, the other being Minami (ミナミ).
+At the beginning of the 21st century, Osaka Station was once again reinventing itself.
+The station was completely renewed, a new building was built and a massive atrium was built to cover the platforms.
+This renewal was completed in 2011 (Heisei 23) and has further increased the importance of Osaka’s Kita (キタ) district, one of Osaka’s two city centers, the other being Minami (ミナミ).

 1 Yomiuri Shimbun Shakaibu (1987).
 Scenes of Naniwa: Osaka Time Tunnel.
 Warajiya Publishing Co., Ltd, 46-49.